hmike96/cka-study-guide/notes.md

 ### Logging/Monitoring (5%)
 * Not much to this section just know logs and logs -c for container specific.
 ### Storage (7%)
+* Not many notes for me as much of it is rollover from CKAD
 ### Troubleshooting (10%)